-- The Qualified Website Certificate, which allows both parties (Banks and service providers) to identify each other and build a secure channel for performing transactions.
-In time of initiation, both sides of the transaction use their certificates and corresponding private keys to confirm their identity and establish secure SSL communication.
-In this initiation process validity of the Qualified Certificate is confirmed, including the status of Qualified Trust Service Provider who issued the certificate.
-The secure channel protects confidentiality and authenticity.
+- The Qualified Website Certificate allows both parties (Banks and service providers) to identify each other and build a secure channel for performing transactions.
+At the time of initiation, both sides of the transaction use their certificates and corresponding private keys to confirm their identity and establish secure SSL communication.
+In this initiation process, the validity of the Qualified Certificate is confirmed, including the status of Qualified Trust Service Provider who issued the certificate.
+A secure connection ensures confidentiality and authenticity.

 - The Qualified Certificate for Electronic Seal, which allows stamping of all evidence, including all data and transaction requests and confirmations.
-This enables all relevant information in communication to be sealed, which in turn protects data authenticity and integrity.
+This enables all relevant information in communication to be sealed, protecting data authenticity and integrity.
 With this method, if exchanged information will be needed as evidence for any dispute, the relying party can confirm who was its creator and that the information was not changed since it was created.

 Now that the ETSI TS 119 495 standard “Certificates supporting PSD2” is published, QTSPs can update their certification policies and upgrade systems to issue Qualified Certificates supporting PSD2.
-Banks and payment institutions will need to prepare their infrastructure and systems to recognize and accept these certificates in their systems.
+In addition, banks and payment institutions will need to prepare their infrastructure and systems to recognize and accept these certificates in their systems.
 Transactions based on PSD2 certificates will start in March 2019.

 Michał Tabor is Editor of the ETSI standard TS 119495

 - More articles by Michal Tabor on eIDAS and PSD2 (2017 - today)